aiden04/spicetify-gui/README.md

 cd spicetify-gui
 pip install -r requirements.txt pyinstaller --onefile --windowed --name Spicetify-GUI --noupx -i "src/spicetify-logo.ico" --distpath "spicetify-gui" "spicetify.pyw" --clean
+RMDIR /Q/S build
+RMDIR /Q/S spicetify-gui
+del /f Spicetify-GUI.spec
 ```

 This will install the requirements, and create an executable.
-The executable can be found in the `Spicetify-GUI` directory.
-To make the executable work you'll need to move it to the root directory.
-Once that is done, you can choose to move the root folder to where you want, then create a shortcute on the desktop.
+You can choose to move the root folder to where you want, then create a shortcute on the desktop.

 <h1 align="center">Features</h1>
 <p>